jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 ### Giving Feedback on this Guide

-This guide is an open-source document hosted on Github and generated using R Markdown.
+This guide is an open-source document hosted on GitHub and generated using R Markdown.
 We welcome feedback, corrections, additions, and updates.
 Please visit the OpenSDP equity metrics repository to read our contributor guidelines.